 “You could drive five miles and there is a different code, and in another five miles, it’s another code,” Criner says.

 Homeowners should hire a contractor who’s familiar with the codes where the home is located.
 The contractor should be licensed in that jurisdiction.

 A second story almost always requires a new staircase, either because one doesn’t exist or the existing stairs aren’t code-compliant or sturdy enough.

 “You want to have a good, permanent staircase,” Criner says, “Just because you have a staircase that goes to the attic doesn’t mean it qualifies as a staircase to go to a second floor.”

-Space also must be found for new ductwork for the heating, ventilation and air-conditioning system.
 Some homeowners want a separate system for the second story; others prefer one whole-house system.
-Either option requires planning before construction begins.
+Either way, it means finding space for new ductwork.

 The job’s duration depends on the size and configuration of the house and second story, and whether portions of the new space are pre-built.